Spec-Driven Testing #

 ScenarioUse

-Measurement maps to a product-spec characteristicverify("output_voltage", v)
+Measurement maps to a part-spec characteristicverify("output_voltage", v)

-Procedure-only measurement (no product characteristic)logger.measure("startup_time", t, ...)
+Procedure-only measurement (no part characteristic)measure("startup_time", t, ...)

 See also #